jruby/jrubyhub/README.md

 data should be kept, set the Java system property 'jrubyhub.home'.
 The path defaults to the system-wide temporary directory found in 'java.io.tmpdir' + '/jrubyhub' if not specified.

+To use Warbler to create a .war file of JRubyHub, you'll need to perform the following steps in order to work an issue with Warbler and Bundler interaction:

+    $ bundle install --without test
+    $ warble

+If you want to go back to develop-and-test mode, you'll need to `bundle install` again.